Program eligibility requirements

 The portfolio consists of representative samples/excerpts of writing and design work, including papers, reports, brochures, manuals, multimedia, Web pages, and so on, created as part of professional employment or academic study.
 The portfolio should be no longer than 25 pages total with individual pieces no longer than 3-4 pages.
-(Please submit excerpts of long documents.)
+(Please submit excerpts instead of long documents.)

 Part Three - International Students Only

 In addition to parts one and two, international applicants in the U.S. or abroad, on any type of visa, are required to provide this information for admission to the university.

 - Proof of English proficiency (official TOEFL, IELTS, or Duolingo score)

 - Minimum scores: TOEFL 80 IBT, 213 CBT, 550 PBT, IELTS 6.5, or Duolingo 105-110